About Us

 Families usually arrive at the hostel with only the clothes on their backs.
 They have left their homes and come to the hostel to find a safe and calm environment, at this point they are in vital need of the bare necessities.

-CWUHA will provide an emergency pack for new families that will include all the essential items that they may need to include but not limited to food, clothes, pyjamas, baby products, toiletries and towels.
+CWUHA provide an emergency pack for new families that will include all the essential items that they may need to include but not limited to food, clothes, pyjamas, baby products, toiletries and towels.
 We will also buy items for the children to include school clothes and coats, school shoes, school bags and lunch boxes as well as other School Equipment.